 Yes!
 It’s here!
 I was so worried we’d have to

 What are all these?
 Rei looked them over as the Bori tore

 These… he grunted as he pulled something out of the box,

 are our weapons.

 Rei tilted her head.
 It was some kind of metal backpack, painted an off-white.
 To one side, there was a hose, and what looked like the head of a heavy duty flashlight at the end of it, with a massive lever to turn it on.
-Sechson started putting it on before explaining anything.
-As he turned around to put the straps on, Rei saw a glowing diamond-shaped glass window in the back, and a yellow crystal on the inside.
+Sechson started to put it on before he explained anything.
+As he turned around to put the straps on, Rei saw a diamond-shaped glass window in the back, and a yellow crystal on the inside that glowed.

 Se… Sechson what is that?

 This… is a High Intensity Magic Bombardment Ordnance.